Mr-Aviation/DSAI3202-Winter25-Sec-3/README.md

 # Lab1-Part2
-This is Lab1-Part2/ Readme File
+This is Lab1-Part2/ Readme File.
-Welcome to Bakchodi
+Welcome to Bakchodi !